DonovanVA/kubernetes-exploration/README.md

   --namespace kube-prometheus-stack \
   prometheus-community/kube-prometheus-stack
 ```
-Port forward the prometheus and grafana services:
+2. Port forward the prometheus and grafana services from the kube-prometheus-stack:
 ```bash
 kubectl port-forward -n kube-prometheus-stack svc/kube-prometheus-stack-prometheus 9090:9090
 kubectl port-forward -n kube-prometheus-stack svc/kube-prometheus-stack-grafana 8080:80
 ```
 prometheus will be found on: `http://localhost:9090` and grafana will be found on `http://localhost:8080`

+3. Login to grafana using the default grafana credentials
 default grafana credentials:
 - username: admin
 - pw: prom-operator